jritten/secure-openshift-w-appid/README.md

           **NOTE**: Check Terminal and enter an appropriate response to `Would you like to share anonymous usage data with the Angular Team at Google ...` question, if prompted

-    1. Build `modern-ui` angular resources:
+    1. Build `modern-ui` angular content:

-       1. Select `Terminal` from the menu bar, then `Run Task...` and select `npm: build - modern-ui` and select `Continue without scanning the task output`
+       1. Select `Terminal` from the menu bar, then `Run Task...` and select `npm: build:content - modern-ui` and select `Continue without scanning the task output`

     1. Run `modern-ui` node app: